Seven Insights for Helping Employees ‘Make the Switch’ to Higher-Quality Care

-What makes people willing to switch to a different medical facility to get better care?
-Laura Carabello offered some insights at The Alliance webinar, “Helping Employees Switch Providers in a Steerage Program,” on June 19.
+What makes people willing to switch to a different medical facility to get higher-quality care?
+Laura Carabello offered some insights at The Alliance webinar, “Helping Employees Switch Providers in a Steerage Program,” on June 19, 2014.

 Carabello is a nationally-known expert in medical travel programs designed to persuade employees and family members to switch to high-quality facilities for high-stakes procedures.
 She is the publisher and managing editor of Medical Travel Today for business audiences and Your Medical Travel for consumer audiences.
 Carabello is also the founder and principal owner of CPR Strategic Marketing and Communications in Elmwood Park, N.J.

 - When you participate in a program that helps employees switch facilities, “you’re becoming a medical traveler and steering yourself and your employees in the right direction.”

 - When people are willing to travel for better care, local hospitals pay attention.
 No longer is any one hospital simply competing with the hospital across town – now every hospital must compete with hospitals from across the state, in different states and even different countries.

 - Focus on why medical travel can be in the employee’s best interests when sharing information about the opportunity to switch doctors and hospitals for high-quality care.
 Help employees and family members understand that higher quality care translates to better outcomes.
 Emphasize that specialists will offer support and advice to employees and family members who are making appointments, transferring records and traveling to preferred provider sites.